 After a litigious year, Beacon Preservation decided to abandon their claim to Penfield Reef Lighthouse.
 “We’re letting it go at this point,” said Keith Murray.
 “We’re not interested in the media attention or the lighthouse; we’re just done.”

 Hurricane Sandy ravaged Penfield Reef Lighthouse in 2012 with thirty-foot waves and a thirteen-foot storm surge, pushing in panels in doors and windows and ripping apart the built-in gutter on the roof.
 After receiving funds from the 2013 Diaster Reflief Appropriations Act, the Coast Guard invited bids in 2014 for repointing the exterior granite, erecting a new railing and access ladder, repairing the roof and lantern room, and cleaning up the interior.
-The project, which should get underway during the summer of 2014, is expected to cost between $500,000 and $1 million.
+The project, which was completed in 2015, cost around $1 million.